TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/07_clean2.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

-Once you saved them a new tilt series should be present.
+Once you have saved them, a new tilt series should be present.

 <a href="/imgs/07_clean3.JPG" data-lightbox="image-gallery">
   <img src="/imgs/07_clean3.JPG" alt="Processing Workflow" style="width:60%;">